silverapp/silver/docs/guides/adding-a-new-payment-processor.md

 This method is better if you want to get started faster.
 You can always decide to publish your app as a separate Django project if you want.

-- Create your app
+Create your app:

 ```bash
 ./manage.py startapp payment_processor
 ```

-- Add it to your INSTALLED_APPS in your settings file
+Add it to your INSTALLED_APPS in your settings file:

 ```python
 INTERNAL_APPS = [